 At the beginning of their time in the program, all students are assigned a first-year advisor from among the regular faculty.
 While some of these relationships may become permanent, it is anticipated that many students will switch to a new advisor after their first year.
 By the end of their first year in residence, students are encouraged to choose a more permanent advisor and begin planning for their qualifying paper and examinations.
-Students must notify the Director of Graduate Studies (DGS) of their choices.
+The advisor typically, but not always, serves as the Director of Research.
 Subsequent course and research work is done in close consultation with the student's advisor and examination and dissertation committees.
+A student's advisor must have a material appointment (i.e., greater than 25% time) in the Department of Sociology.
+Students who fail to secure a permanent advisor (and Director of Research, if these roles are played by different people) by the end of their third year will be placed on probation at the beginning of their fourth.
+Please notify the Director of Graduate Studies (DGS) when changing advisor.

-After completing his or her qualifying examinations and qualifying paper, the student prepares a proposal for original dissertation research.
+After completing two qualifying examinations and one qualifying paper, students prepare a proposal for original dissertation research.
 The defense of this proposal is the preliminary examination for admission to candidacy for the doctoral degree.
 Completing and successfully defending the dissertation are the final requirements for the doctoral degree.